RobinL/HMRCTradeDataParser/questions.md

 Similarly in the EU Arrivals data some has 0000000

-#Question 2
+#Question 3
-Why in some of the EU data is the date things like 0991301 and what should I do with these records?
+Why in some of te EU data is the date things like 0991301 and what should I do with these records?

+#Question 4
+EU estimates - if only interested in 4 digit codes and more detailed, do we need this?

+#Question 5
+On the interactive tables on uktradestatistics, there's the category for 01-- - HS2 Below Threshold Trade.
+Where is this in the data?

+#Todo
+Need to fix the commodity code lookup - add in the comprehennsive list of 8 digit codes